-Ever wonder what all those labels on fruit mean?
-Besides making it easy for the cashiers to ring you up, they do serve a more specific purpose.
+Have you ever wondered what all those different numbered labels on fruit really mean?
+Besides making it easy for the cashiers to ring you up, they do serve a more specific purpose?

-Coding is applied to not only fruits, but vegetables, herbs, nuts.
-But only fruits get an actual label and that label will tell you how the fruit was grown.
-The labels are divided into 3 distinct categories: conventional, genetically modified and organic.
+Coding is applied to not only fruits, but vegetables, herbs, AND nuts.
+But only fruits get an actual label and that label tells the consumer HOW the fruit was grown.

 A 5 digit code (starting with the number 8) – means your fruit has been genetically modified.
 It has been grown with pesticides already built in and has been modified.